brikis98/yevgeniy-brikman-homepage/_posts/2012-02-16-seven-languages-in-seven-weeks-prolog_16.md

 leverage for programmer productivity and creativity.
-Of course, I think we'll need a language more intuitive and expressive than Prolog, as well as a smart enough compiler to understand it, but the declarative approach to coding seems like a much bigger leap forward than, say, the whole object oriented vs. functional programming debate.
+Of course, I think we'll need a language more intuitive and expressive than Prolog, as well as a smart enough compiler to understand it, but the declarative approach to coding seems like a much bigger leap forward than, say, the whole object-oriented vs. functional programming debate.

 ## Onto the next chapter!